raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

     - `AZURE_OPEN_API_KEYS`: < Use the Key for Azure OpenAI >
     - `S3_BUCKET_NAME`: < S3 bucket where the PDF files are present >

-- Additional Environment variables for Bedrock Lambda function:
+- Additional Environment variables for `Amazon-Bedrock` Lambda function:
     - `MEMORY_TABLE`: <use the DynamoDB Table name from step 2 >
     - `S3_BUCKET_NAME`: < S3 bucket where the PDF files are present >
     - Remove below Environment variables (if added) for Bedrock Lambda function (as we use DynamoDB Table instead of RDS PostgreSQL):